Genesy-AI/tech-assignement-max/README.md

 ## What you’ll do (at a glance)

-1. Review an open PR that implements a new feature.

-2. Implement a new feature (details below).
+1. Implement a new feature (details below).

-3. Investigate & fix a reported CSV import bug (details below).
+2. Investigate & fix two reported bugs (details below).

-4. Analyze the codebase and propose improvements.
+3. Analyze the codebase and propose improvements.

 ## Getting Started